Accident insurance vs. disability insurance: what’s the difference and which one should you choose?

 Disability insurance pays you when you’re hurt

 Your disability pay comes either weekly or monthly and helps cover the time you’re away from work.
 It’s not your full income, though.
-It’s a percentage based on your salary, usually around 60% or 70%, says Pringle.
+It’s a percentage based on your salary.
 And there’s a cap.

 You can find disability insurance in two forms, short term and long term

 Short-term disability policies replace a portion of your salary for a few months.
-About 22% of short-term disability claims are filed because of pregnancy and childbirth, while other reasons include mental illness (such as depression), hernias, back ailments, or sprains.
+About 22% of short-term disability claims are filed because of pregnancy and childbirth, while other reasons include mental health issues (such as depression), hernias, back ailments, or sprains.3

-Long-term disability coverage, on the other hand, usually starts after that 6-to-12-month mark.
-“Long-term [disability insurance] is expected to be something a bit more involved, more serious,” explains Pringle.
+Long-term disability coverage, on the other hand, can start after 30 days but usually starts after 90 days, depending on the policy you choose.4 “Long-term [disability insurance] is expected to be something a bit more involved, more serious,” explains Pringle.
 “Think of someone having an injury that results in some ongoing impairment.”

-Some reasons that people file long-term claims include heart attacks, strokes, cancer, and disorders that affect the spine, back, or knees.
-And depending on your policy, long-term disability benefits could last for years.
+Some reasons that people file long-term claims can include heart attacks, stroke, cancer and disorders that affect the spine, back or knees.
+Depending on your policy, long-term disability benefits could last for years.

 So which insurance plan—accident or disability—should you choose?